os-moussao/Dining-Philosophers-Problem/README.md

 ### Process:
 A process is simply a program in execution
 ### Thread:
 A thread is the unit of execution within a process.
-A process can have one or many threads.
+A process can have one or many threads (they are all executing a the same time).